tomhe/rc.tomhe.net/index.md

 I'd appreciate if you would send me pictures of your builds if you use any of my plans.

-Contact: tomhe at tomhe dot net
+E-mail: tomhe at tomhe dot net

-Now go and cut some foam!
+Happy building!

 *Tomas Hellberg*